 The a-group mining algorithm runs for multiple passes.
-In the initialization pass, we calculate the count and antcount of all the size-2 a-group candidates and determine which of them are frequent.
-In the next pass, with the set of frequent a-groups found in the previous pass, we generate new potential frequent a-groups, which are called candidate set.
+In the initialization pass, we calculate the count and antcount of all the frequent size-2 o-group candidates and determine which of them are frequent o-groups.
+In the next pass, with the set of frequent o-groups found in the previous pass, we generate new potential frequent o-groups, which are called candidate set.
 We then count the actual count and antcount values for these candidates.
-At the end of this pass, we determine the frequent candidates, and they are used to generate frequent a-groups for the next pass.
-After that, we filter the previous frequent a-group set with the newly generated frequent a-group set by removing non-closed a-groups.
+At the end of this pass, we determine which of the candidates are frequent o-groups, and they are used to generate frequent o-groups for the next pass.
+After that, we filter the previous frequent o-group set with the newly generated frequent o-group set by removing non-closed frequent o-groups.
 Then we move on to the next pass.
-This process continues until no larger a-groups are found.
-After successful mining of all frequent a-groups, we derive the valid a-groups from them.
+This process continues until no larger frequent o-groups are found.
+After successful mining of all frequent o-groups, we derive the a-groups from them.

 Algorithm 1 shows the a-group mining algorithm known as Clagmine.
-Two basics data structures are maintained namely L_k the intermediary set of frequent a-groups of size k and C_k a candidate set of size k for valid a-groups checking.
-The first two lines of the algorithm derives size-2 candidates to get the frequent size-2 a-groups.
+Two basics data structures are maintained namely $L_k$ the intermediary set of frequent o-groups of size k and $C_k$ a candidate set of size k for frequent o-groups checking.
+The first two lines of the algorithm derives size-2 candidates to get the frequent size-2 o-groups.
 It forms the base for subsequent processing.
 A subsequent pass, say pass k, consists of three phases.
-First, at line 5, the a-groups in L{k-1} found in k-1 pass are used to generate the candidate a-group set C_k , using the antGrpMining-gen method in Algorithm 2.
-Next, the database is scanned and the count and antcount of candidates in C_k is updated (lines 7 to 13).
-We make use of the hash-tree data structure described in [2] to hold C_k and we then use a subset function to find the candidates overlap with the raters of an item.
+First, at line 5, the frequent o-groups in $L{k-1}$ found in k-1 pass are used to generate the candidate frequent o-group set $C_k$ , using the antGrpMining-gen method in Algorithm 2.
+Next, the database is scanned and the count and antcount of candidates in $C_k$ is updated (lines 7) to 13).
+We make use of the hash-tree data structure described in [2] to hold $C_k$ and we then use a subset function to find the candidates overlap with the raters of an item.
 After we marked all the overlapped candidates, we update the count and antcount of them.
-Frequent a-groups can be determined by checking count and antcount against the support threshold and $\lambda \times \sigma$ thresholds respectively.
-Following that, L{k-1} is filtered with the newly generated a-groups to remove non-closed a-groups (line 15).
-After all the passes, the valid a-group is determined from the frequent agroup set (line 17).
+Frequent o-groups can be determined by checking count and antcount against the support threshold and $\lambda \times \sigma$ thresholds respectively.
+Following that, $L{k-1}$ is filtered with the newly generated frequent o-groups to remove non-closed frequent o-groups (line 15).
+After all the passes, the a-groups are determined from the frequent o-group set (line 17).
 The following subheadings zoom into the various components of the mining algorithm in more detail.

-'''

-Input: size-(k-1) frequent a-group set L{k-1}
+Mining Antagonistic Communities from Social Networks Input: size-(k-1) frequent o-group set $L{k-1}$

-Output: size-k candidate frequent a-group set

-1 foreach p, q \in L{k-1} do

-g_k \leftarrow merge(p,q);

-2

-3

-add g_k to C_k;

-forall (k-1)-subsets s of g_k do

-4

-if s \neg \in L{k-1} then

-5

-6

-delete g_k from C_k;

-7

-end

-end

-8

-9 end

-10 return C_k;

-'''
+Output: size-k candidate frequent o-group set foreach $p, q \in L{k-1}$ do 1 $g_k \leftarrow merge(p,q);$ 2 3 add $g_k$ to $C_k$ ; forall (k-1)-subsets s of $g_k$ do 4 5 if $s \neg \in L{k-1}$ then 6 delete $g_k$ from $C_k$ ; 7 end end 8 9 end 10 return $C_k$ ;

-Algorithm 2: antGrpMining-gen (L{k-1})
+Algorithm 2: antGrpMining-gen $(L{k-1})$